Courses | Half day | Public from NZ$260 per person | In-house from NZ$2000 per group

 What does this course cover?

-This course teaches you how to work in a manner that optimises the value you deliver from your knowledge because, although knowledge workers are supposed to efficiently solve problems and realise opportunities, many are inefficiently immersed in busyness.
+The course teaches you how to work in a manner that optimises the value you deliver from your knowledge through four logical steps: (1) illuminate value, (2) design solution, (3) design change, and (4) design information.

 This course also reminds you that to be an optimal knowledge worker you need to be proficient in three essential skills (thinking, change, writing) that do not feature in most tertiary qualifications.
 Likewise, for anyone with managerial responsibilities, the course will remind you that you need a confident understanding of three essential strategy areas (systems, transformation, information) – topics that are also absent from the curriculum of most tertiary qualifications.